Titantek/ada-outlier-datastory/content.md

    <div class="Marty">
       <div class="icon"></div>
       <div class="message">
-      We saw that there are several changes in the structure of wikipedia, but what are the possible consequences of these changes on the player's performances ?
+      We saw that there are several changes in the structure of wikipedia, but what are the possible consequences of these changes on the player's performances?
       </div>
    </div>